RiverFirst is a generational vision for transforming 11 miles of once-industrial Mississippi Riverfront as it flows through the heart of Minneapolis.

 Individual elements of RiverFirst will provide opportunities for recreation, walking, biking, historical interpretation, artistic performance, and civic engagement, connecting them along the city’s centerpiece, the Mississippi River.

-- 2018 – Upper Harbor Terminal design development
+- 2018 – Water Works Mezzanine Phase and 26th Ave N River Link ground breakings; Upper Harbor Terminal design development

 26th Ave N Overlook + Greenway (City of Mpls)